VGA text mode: Fonts

-Screen fonts used in EGA and VGA are monospace raster fonts containing 256 glyphs.
-All glyphs in a font are the same size, but this size can be changed.
+Screen fonts used in EGA and VGA are monospace raster fonts containing 256 glyphs, and 2 fonts may be used simultaneously, for a total of 512 glyphs.
+All glyphs on screen are the same size, but that size is variable.
 Typically, glyphs are 8 dots wide and 8–16 dots high, however the height can be any value up to a maximum of 32.
 Each row of a glyph is coded in an 8-bit byte, with high bits to the left of the glyph and low bits to the right.
 Along with several hardware-dependent fonts stored in the adapter's ROM, the text mode offers 8 loadable fonts.
 Two active font pointers (font A and font B) select two of the available fonts, although they usually point to the same font.
 When they each point to different fonts, attribute bit 3 (see above) acts as a font selection bit instead of as a foreground color bit.
-On real VGA hardware, this overrides the bit's use for color selection, but on many clones and emulators, the color selection remains — meaning one font is displayed as normal intensity, and the other as high-intensity.
-This error can be overcome by changing the palette registers to contain two copies of an 8-color palette.
+On real VGA hardware, this overrides the bit's use for color selection, but on many clones and emulators, the color selection remains – meaning one font is displayed as normal intensity, and the other as high-intensity.
+This difference (and incompatibility) can be overcome by changing the palette registers to contain two copies of an 8-color palette.
+A VGA-capable video card must implement ASCII characters in its Video BIOS; VGA text fonts of other European languages, such as German and Russian, may be defined in other code pages.

 There are modes with a character box width of 9 dots (e.g. the default 80×25 mode), however the 9th column is used for spacing between characters, so the content cannot be changed.
-It is always blank, and drawn with the current background colour.
+It is always blank, and drawn with the current background color.
 An exception to this is in Line Graphics Enable mode, which causes code points 0xC0 to 0xDF inclusive to have the 8th column repeated as the 9th.
 These code points cover those box-drawing characters which must extend all the way to the right side of the glyph box.
 For this reason, placing letter-like characters in code points 0xC0–0xDF should be avoided.
 The box-drawing characters from 0xB0 to 0xBF are not extended, as they do not point to the right and so do not require extending.